 While my business has been growing, I’ve also been trying to figure out how to offer a more accessible supplement to the high-touch engagements I do with my corporate clients.
-With support from some amazing collaborators, I’ve started to put together standard product & service offerings for Maud Projects, LLC.
 The first, and perhaps most obvious offering to come out of this exploration is Coaching.

 Stop worrying so much about what’s new or what’s next or how to prepare.
 You can’t.
 Don’t worry about knowing everything about the hottest tools.
 Start getting interested in behavior.